“Let’s make the idiot do something dumb”: Timothy Simons on the evolution of Veep’s Jonah

 The actor, who is currently writing a dark comedy about assisted suicide for HBO, had Jonah’s number almost from the moment he read the pilot script.

-“The first thing that jumped out at me was, more than anything else, that he thought he was better than everyone else in the room–and that included the Vice President,” Simons told Fast Company over the phone recently.
+“The first thing that jumped out at me was, more than anything else, that he thought he was better than everyone else in the room–and that included the vice president,” Simons told Fast Company over the phone recently.

 In the first season of HBO’s deliciously acerbic semi-satire, Jonah Ryan is at the lowest level of the White House totem pole, a presidential errand boy.
-Viewers who read between the lines might even infer that the reason he fulfills this liaison role is so the White House can get him elsewhere as often as possible.
-Yet from the beginning, he still talks to Vice President Selina Meyer (Julia Louis-Dreyfus) like she’s his peer–or at least he does until she cuts him down to size with incredible insults like “Jolly Green Jizzface.”
+Viewers who read between the lines might even infer that the reason he fulfills this liaison role is so the White House can be rid of him as often as possible.
+Yet from the beginning, he talks to Vice President Selina Meyer (Julia Louis-Dreyfus) like she’s his peer–or at least he does until she cuts him down to size with incredible insults like “Jolly Green Jizzface.”

 Jonah was more of a peripheral character at first.
 He drifted in and out of episodes, a squirt of Sriracha on scenes that had the potential for becoming bland.
 Over the course of the inaugural season, though, he proved to be an essential ingredient in the ensemble.
-Simons made the character an oafish brundlefly of obviously unearned confidence and total obliviousness, a perfect foil for his polished sleazebag nemesis, Dan Egan (Reid Scott).
+Simons made the character an oafish Brundlefly of obviously unearned confidence and total obliviousness, a perfect foil for his polished sleazebag nemesis, Dan Egan (Reid Scott).
 He became a scene-stealer, something Simons suggests might have actually been by design.

 “I think I was the beneficiary of being a character where policy was not the focus, at least in the beginning anyway,” he says.
-“So, if the writers were ever sick of trying to come up with policy jokes, they were like ‘Let’s make the idiot do something dumb.’ ”
+“So, if the writers were ever sick of trying to come up with policy jokes, they were like, ‘Let’s make the idiot do something dumb.'”

 As the writers got more of a feel for what Simons was capable of, they began to give him more screen time.
-Even though Veep has a history of swelling its roster’s ranks with high-grade comedic talent each year (Sam Richardson, Hugh Laurie, Diedrich Bader, Kathy Najimy, and Patton Oswalt all came on board over time), Simons seemed to steadily get bigger storylines .
+Even though Veep has a history of swelling its roster’s ranks with high-grade comedic talent each year (Sam Richardson, Hugh Laurie, Diedrich Bader, Kathy Najimy, and Patton Oswalt all came on board over time), Simons seemed to steadily get bigger storylines.

 Nothing in the show stays stable.
 Characters constantly get shuffled around.
-They switch sides, change careers, and, in the case of the First Daughter (Sarah Sutherland), come out as queer.
+They switch sides, change careers, and, in the case of the first daughter (Sarah Sutherland), come out as queer.
 Even by those standards, Jonah’s path is especially circuitous.
-He gets fired from the White House at the top of season 3, after his anonymous blog, West Wing Man (lol), gets too good a scoop, only to make a go of blogging full-time with a new site, Ryantology.
-Through a typically unlikely turn of events, he ends up right back in the White House by the end of the season, a position he holds until pivoting to a congressional bid in the middle of season 5.
+He gets fired from the White House at the top of season three, after his anonymous blog, West Wing Man, gets too good a scoop, only to make a go of blogging full-time with a new site, Ryantology.
+Through a typically unlikely turn of events, he ends up right back in the White House by the end of the season, a position he holds until pivoting to a congressional bid in the middle of season five.

 His run at Congress in New Hampshire seems destined for failure at first.
 However, everything about Jonah seems destined for failure and the dude remains unflappable.